motion/orbit/next.md

 ## replace email
 if it integrated with email it could basically add your jira/github/docs into an email like interface

+## unified interface for apps
+basically station or going far with actions -- custom browser like interface that

 ---

 # strategy